florinel-chis/mage-seo/README.md

 ## Overview

-Laravel SEO Platform is a production-ready SaaS application that automates SEO metadata generation for Magento 2 product catalogs using a **Writer-Auditor LLM pipeline**.
+MageSEO is a production-ready SaaS application that automates SEO metadata generation for Magento 2 product catalogs using a **Writer-Auditor LLM pipeline**.
 The system integrates with Google Gemini AI to generate meta titles, descriptions, and keywords while automatically detecting and flagging potential hallucinations before human review.

 ### Key Features